 An AVM is a tangle of abnormally formed blood vessels (arteries and veins), where blood flows directly from the arterial system to the venous system without passing through a capillary system.
 AVMs can result in bleeds, seizures, stroke-like symptoms (vascular steal phenomenon), and mass effect on surrounding structures.
 An AVM can occur anywhere in the body, but brain and spinal AVMs present substantial risks when they bleed.
 AVMs can also be associated with aneurysms, which increases the risk of bleeding.

 AVMs are usually diagnosed through a combination of magnetic resonance imaging (MRI), magnetic resonance angiography (MRA) and cerebral catheter angiography.
 These tests may need to be repeated to analyze a change in the size of the AVM, recent bleeding or the appearance of new lesions.

-Patient outcome depends on the size and location of the AVM and severity of the bleeding, as well as the extent of neurological symptoms.
+Patient outcome depends on the size and location of the AVM, severity of bleeding, and the extent of neurological symptoms on presentation.
 Many patients undergoing microsurgery make an excellent and quick recovery after several days of hospitalization.
 Following or during surgery, an angiogram is performed to assure complete removal of the AVM.
 If the AVM is completely removed, the patient is considered cured.